Musical ensemble playing classic music on various instruments while performing concert on outdoor stage

 The Role of Network Virtualization

 Network virtualization combats this and abstracts network services ( different firewalling such as context firewall, routing, etc.) into software, making it easier to treat the data center fabric as a pool of network services.
-When a service is put into the software, it gains elasticity and fluidity qualities not present with physical nodes.
+When a service is put into the software, it gains elasticity and fluidity qualities that are not present with physical nodes.
 The physical underlay provides a connectivity model only concerned with endpoint connectivity.

 The software layer on top of the physical world provides the abstraction for the workloads, offering excellent application continuity.
 Now, we can take two data centers and make them feel like one.
 You can help facilitate this connection by incorporating kubernetes software to help delegate when a service needs to be done correctly, keeping on top of workload traffic.